• Skip to primary navigation

 This section explains how to choose the best ingredients for this keto chicken thighs recipe, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

-Chicken thighs - Of course for this recipe you will need bone in and skin on chicken thighs.
-They will need to be thawed and trimmed of any excess fat.
+Chicken thighs - Of course for this keto chicken thigh recipe you will need bone-in chicken thighs.
+If they are frozen, they will need to be thawed and trimmed of any excess fat.
 Sometimes the chicken comes in the package with a lot of excess skin and fat.
 You will want to trim that off.

 Baking powder - This might be a surprise ingredient for a crispy chicken thigh recipe but trust me!
 The baking powder (not soda!) helps the chicken skin get super crispy!
 You will not be able to taste it after cooking, promise!

-Smoked paprika - Beautiful smoked paprika can sometimes be harder to find but I have always had luck at large grocery stores.
-It really gives these chicken thighs a great smoky flavor without having to pull out the grill.
+Smoked paprika - Smoked paprika can sometimes be harder to find but I have always had luck at large grocery stores.
+It really gives these keto chicken thighs a great smoky flavor without having to pull out the grill.

 Kosher salt - I always use kosher salt when cooking.
 I love the big pieces and it seasons food perfectly.
 If you opt for table salt, you would want to use half as much.

-Garlic powder, dried oregano, and onion powder - my favorite seasonings for nicely seasoned chicken.
+Garlic powder, dried oregano, and onion powder - my favorite seasonings for nicely seasoned crispy chicken thighs.

 How to make keto chicken thighs in the oven